BOTSWANA 8 Days

 DAY 1

-A tour guide will meet you at the arrival terminal and assist with the next steps.
+A tour guide will meet you at arrivals and assist with the next steps.
 Tour operators handle all your accommodation needs.

 -